kristijanhusak/neovim-config/README.md

 ========

-This is my Neovim editor setup.
+This is my Neovim editor setup, with zsh and tmux configurations.
 Feel free to fork it
 and submit a pull request if you found any bug.